qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 * Afghanistan had the 1st death on 23 Mar 2020 after 40 cases.
 The likelihood of dying on that date was 2.5%.

-#### 2. Vietnam - Total Cases, Total Deaths and Death Rate by Date.
-These metrics show the likelihood of dying if you infect with Covid-19 in Vietnam
+#### 2. Vietnam - Total Cases, Total Deaths and Death Rate (if infected) by Date.
+Death Rate (if infected) shows the likelihood of dying if you infect with Covid-19
 ```TSQL
 SELECT
   ct.location, cs.date, cs.total_cases, cs.total_deaths,